mukhtar-github/Complete-Node.js-Course/4-Building-RESTful-API's-Using-Express/RESTful.md

     const result = Joi.validate(req.body, schema);
 ```

 So, I'm going to extract these few lines into a seperate function that we can reuse, both in this *route handler*, for handling our HTTP *Put* request, as well as the other one we wrote in the last lecture for creating a *course*.
 So, let's define a function, and call it *Validate course*.
 We give it a *course* object.
 Now, in this function, we should have the *schema* as well as the line for validating the *course*.
 So, copy and paste these few lines into the  function.
 Now, instead of validating *req.body*, we're going to validate the argument that is passed to this method.
 So that would be the *course* object.
-Now, finally
+Now, finally we can simply return this result to the caller.
+There is no need to define the constant.

 ```javascript
 function validateCourse(course) {